Alluxio/alluxio/docs/en/Running-Hive-with-Alluxio.md

 hive> alter table TABLE_NAME set location "hdfs://namenode:port/table/path/in/HDFS";
 ```

+Instructions and examples till here illustrate how to use Alluxio as one of the filesystems to store
+tables in Hive, together with other filesystems like HDFS.
+THey doo not require to change the global
+setting in Hive like default file system which is the topic in the next section.

-## Use Alluxio as Default Filesystem
+## Use Alluxio as the Default Filesystem

 Apache Hive can also use Alluxio through a generic file system interface to replace the
 Hadoop file system.
 In this way, the Hive uses Alluxio as the default file system and its internal